 In consideration of the graduation ceremonies that will follow the College of Science, absolutely NO CONFETTI or Silly String of any kind will be permitted at the ceremony.
 Students that violate this rule will be asked to leave the ceremony.

 - I saw a photographer taking photos during the ceremony; how can I order them?

 When you RSVP'd, you let us know if you want to be contacted by the photographer or you can go to www.gradimages.com to order your prints.

 - I'm a graduate student with a mentor who will be hooding me.
 How does that work?

-We reserve seats near the stairs to the stage for mentors.
-When it is time for your department, your mentor will follow behind you up onto the stage and hood you.
+We reserve seats near the stage for mentors.
+When your department is called, your mentor will follow you onto the stage and hood you.

 - Who is the Speaker?

 - What if I need special accommodations for myself or guests?

 - The stage for commencement is wheelchair accessible.